abhijithmahipal/vscode-spec-extension/README.md

 ## Acknowledgments

-- Inspired by systematic development methodologies and spec-driven development practices
+- Inspired by systematic development methodologies and spec-driven development practices, especially the KIRO IDE spec-driven workflow
 - Built for the GitHub Copilot ecosystem and modern AI-assisted development
 - Designed for professional development teams and individual developers